Chocominticecream/Scoopers/README.md

  A game in which you attempt to expand your ice cream tower by piling ice cream

 15/9/2024 - brainstormed basic concepts then coded basic physics , will implement game mechanics tomorrow(sticking to other ice cream + ice cream stats)

 16/9/2024 - basic gameplay mechanics implemented!
 Now Just have to apply meta layers!
+I could also choose whether to iterate upon the meta layers or go for art and polish after creating three basic ice cream objects, might wanna go for art and polish tbh

 TODO:
 - ~~basic physics (clamping, sticking to bowl etc)~~